- American Physical Society Sites

 Bachelor’s Degrees Earned by African Americans, by Major (Biology, Chemistry, Math & Statistics, Engineering, Physics, and Earth Sciences)

-Percentages of physics bachelor’s degrees granted to men and women of various races/ethnicities
+Percentage of bachelor’s degrees granted to men and women of various races/ethnicities

-Percentage of physics bachelor’s, master’s, and doctoral degrees earned by women in various academic fields.
+Percentage of physics bachelor’s and doctoral degrees awarded to various races/ethnicities